Shuffle/shuffle-docs/docs/configuration.md

 docker-compose up -d
 ```
 **Please note:**
-We will no longer provide support for older versions after this date.
-To ensure uninterrupted access and the best possible experience, please upgrade to **Shuffle v2.1.1 before January 31, 2026**.
+We will no longer provide support for older versions after **January 31, 2026**.
+To ensure uninterrupted access and the best possible experience, please upgrade to **Shuffle v2.1.1**.

 Versions v2.1.1+ include strict, enforced limitations.
 We are now actively enforcing the differences between the [Open Source (OSS) and Enterprise editions](https://shuffler.io/articles/Open_Source_vs_Enterprise), differences that have always existed but were not previously enforced.